j19sch/testcraftcamp/pages/home.md

 ### When is it?

-Friday evening 18 September 2020 (introduction and fun) & Saturday 19 September 2020 (unconference).
+Monday evening 8 March 2021 (lean coffee, Miro orientation, social hangout) & Saturday 13 March 2021 (unconference).
 You can find the schedule [here](/event-format/#schedule-saturday).

 ### Virtual you say?

-Yes we chose to have a virtual edition this year.
+Our first virtual editiion in September 2020 was a success, so let's do it again!
 Read all about how it is organised [here](event-format).

 ### How can I get a ticket?